ltw-webdev-1/curriculum/website-on-github.md

   - title: "Fork instead…"
     before: |
-      **For all the code exercises in class we don’t have to go through the `gh-pages` branching set up process above.**
+      **For all the code exercises in class we don’t have to go through the process of setting up for hosting—the assignments are all ready.**

       **We’ll be using the [fork & pass tests method with Markbot](/courses/web-dev-1/using-markbot/) to hand in all work.**
       [**That lesson comes next ➔**](/courses/web-dev-1/using-markbot/)